 Although there are some reasons to exclude your teen drivers from your policy, the most cost-efficient solution is to keep them on your policy.
 Experienced drivers will help reduce the risk presented by a young driver and thus reduce your insurance bill.

 If you're not totally sold on your teenage child's driving abilities, you may want to consider what's called accident forgiveness to your policy.
 While it varies by insurer and your state, this would "forgive" the first accident on your insurance policy — meaning, your rate wouldn't be raised just because you had an auto accident.
 There are some age and location restrictions to this policy.

 If your new driver will be using an older vehicle, make sure you're not paying for coverage you do not need.
 Collision and comprehensive coverage are really only designed for leased, financed, or vehicles worth more than $4,000.

 The logic behind this is simple; if your vehicle isn't worth much to begin with, paying for coverage you do not need is a waste of money.
 You can determine the value of your vehicle by using online resources such as Kelley Blue Book and NADA online.

-We encourage drivers of all ages to shop for car insurance every six months.
+Drivers of all ages should compare auto insurance quotes every six months.
 As you can see with the data we presented above, there is a lot of price variation amongst car insurance companies.
 Plus, we didn’t even show all the companies!
 Only by comparing and getting rates from companies can you guarantee you’re getting the best rate.

 If you're looking for more information regarding car insurance with teens, see our related articles below.